razorlikes/OBS_Settings_Manager/README.md

-# OBS_Settings_Manager
+# OBS Settings Manager
-Backup your OBS Studio profiles and manage them
+"OBS Settings Manager" lets you backup your OBS Studio profiles and manage them in an easy, user friendly way.